Settle in to solve The Mystery of the Haunted Trivia Roundup Mansion on Haunted Swamp Island…

-You might be aware of the scholarly (and non-scholarly) work detailing allegorical meanings of The Wizard of Oz (e.g., that the yellow brick road represents the gold standard).
-Perhaps some of it is specious nonsense, but Baum had interesting politics in any case.
-Of course, for one thing, he wrote multiple books with women as protagonists, and usually the characters weren’t just stereotypical, cardboard-cutout claptrap.
-He was also a vocal advocate for women’s suffrage, to the point that the first Oz sequel featured a women’s revolt, with knitting needles as the implements of men’s destruction.
-Finally, there’s this bizarre happening: in the 1890s he wrote two op-eds that, taken literally, offer unflinching support of the genocide of Native Americans.
-Modern scholars are completely unsure whether these were meant to be satirical caricatures of monstrous US policies or the ramblings a guy who really thought genocide was a-OK.
-The essays (you can read them here) thereby serve as an existence proof of Poe’s Law.
+You might be aware of potential allegorical meanings of The Wizard of Oz—for example, that the yellow brick road represents the gold standard, and that William Jennings Bryan is the cowardly lion.
+I can’t tell how much of that is specious, but Baum himself had…interesting…politics.
+Of course he wrote multiple books with female protagonists who weren’t entirely stereotypical cardboard cutouts.
+He was a vocal advocate for women’s suffrage—to an extent that the first Oz sequel featured a women’s revolt, with knitting needles as the implements of men’s destruction.
+Finally, there are these bizarre op-eds he wrote in the 1890s.
+Taken at face value, they offer unflinching support of Native American genocide.
+Modern scholars cannot decide if they were meant to be caricatures of monstrous US policies, or serious defenses of genocide—meaning that the essays (you can read them here) are an existence proof of Poe’s Law.

-I lean towards sarcasm only because if he actually held those beliefs he probably would have been knifed to death by his mother-in-law, the radical Matilda Gage.
-Gage grew up in a house used on the Underground Railroad and ended up as one of the most radical feminists of her time (also an abolitionist and freethinker/Theosophist, among other things): an early, vocal, and standout supporter of women’s suffrage, prolific author, expert organizer, and even a strong supporter of Native American rights, in part because Iroquois society was mostly egalitarian.
-She was smart enough to cotton onto the temperance movement’s support of suffrage as simply a way to enfranchise a theoretically “dry” voting bloc, and distanced herself from the movement’s religious branches (just one of many reasons she hated the church).
-She also argued that Eli Whitney had stolen the idea for the cotton gin from a woman (I’m looking into this) and once, taking a page from felons petitioning Congress for the right to vote, petitioned Congress for “relief from her political liabilities,” by which of course she meant “not having a Y chromosome.”
+Personally I lean towards “satire” because if he’d actually held those beliefs Baum might have been knifed to death by his mother-in-law: Matilda Gage.
+Gage grew up in a house used on the Underground Railroad and ended up a true radical: an early, vocal, and standout supporter of women’s suffrage, prolific author, expert organizer, and supporter of Native American rights (in part because Iroquois society was mostly egalitarian).
+She was canny enough to realize that the temperance movement’s support of suffrage was meant only to enfranchise a theoretically “dry” voting bloc, and distanced herself from the suffrage movement’s religious branches.
+Later, she argued that Eli Whitney stole the idea for the cotton gin from a woman, which I can’t verify.
+Once, taking a page from felons petitioning Congress for the right to vote, she petitioned Congress for “relief from her political liabilities,” by which she meant “not having a Y chromosome.”

-4. The Boxcar Children books are the story of four orphaned children who make a home in an abandoned boxcar each of whom grows up to become a superhero.
+4. The Boxcar Children books are the story of four orphaned children who make a home in an abandoned boxcar.
 The first 19 of the series, starting in 1924, were written by schoolteacher Gertrude Chandler Warner (1890-1979), who made it a point that the children were unsupervised and that adults were usually secondary and non-authority figures, because, she assumed, that’s what kids would want to read.
 Though she put a more positive spin on “kids set loose” than William Golding, she did raise the hackles of the moral majority, who worried that the books would teach children to be disobedient.
 As a fellow introvert, I appreciate her motivation for placing the kids in a boxcar: “I decided to write a book just to suit myself.
 What would I like to do?
 Well, I would like to live in a freight car, or a caboose.”
-Also, great moments in delicate phrasing, from her wiki: In 1962 she moved to a brown-shingled house, and lived there with her companion, a retired nurse.”

-The books feature Aryan demigod/sports star Chip Hilton, who usually teaches his much more human teammates the importance of virtuousness, hard work, cooperation, and homosocial bonding rituals, often just in time for them to win the state championship in a suitably American sport.
-In short, it is Hoosiers in book form.
-That’s a little unfair, since the books actually tackled (albeit superficially) some social issues, including the struggles of black and Chinese players joining the team.
-Of course, the mere existence of a person of color passes for moderately progressive by 1950s standards, so… Also, in what is perhaps the single most common thread to book series for adolescent men, the All-American male lead “doesn’t have a girlfriend, and spends much of his time with his buddies: “Biggie,” “Soapy,” “Speed” and “Fireball.”
+The books feature Aryan demigod/sports star Chip Hilton, who usually teaches his much more human teammates the importance of virtuousness, hard work, cooperation, and homosocial bonding rituals, often just in time for them to win the state championship in a suitably American sport—Hoosiers in book form.
+As is typical for this genre, the All-American male lead “doesn’t have a girlfriend, and spends much of his time with his buddies: “Biggie,” “Soapy,” “Speed” and “Fireball.”
 Literary/culture scholars out there: is there a definitive Freudian analysis of early-to-mid 20th century young adult literature?

 6. The first Encyclopedia Brown was published in 1963, the last in 2012, and spanned a total of 29 books by Donald J. Sobol.
 It’s inspired a comic strip, TV series, and an in-development movie.
 The short-lived HBO series was directed by Savage Steve Holland, better known as the 24-year-old wunderkind director of the John Cusack vehicle Better Off Dead.
 This is a completely irrelevant tangent except that Holland’s first big showbiz break was as the designer of the Whammy on Press Your Luck:

-7. In the six years from 1992 to 1997 fully sixty-two Goosebumps young-adult horror titles were published.
+7. From 1992 to 1997, sixty-two Goosebumps young-adult horror titles were published.
 All were written by R.L.
-Stine, who is in fact a real person.
-The books were so popular that they were selling 4 million a month at their peak and Stine was raking in $40 million annually.
-A 2008 study found that children ages 7-12 had an 82% brand awareness for the series, and the mere existence of that study and that sentence and the idea of “brand awareness” in seven year olds is like my own personal one-sentence horror story called Capitalism is a Totalizing System.
+Stine, who is a real person.
+At their peak, the series sold 4 million books a month and Stine was making $40 million annually.
+A 2008 study found that children aged 7-12 had an 82% brand awareness for the Goosebumps series.
+I have no idea if that’s “good” or not, but the mere existence of the study and the entire concept of “brand awareness” applied to seven year olds is my own personal horror story called Capitalism is a Totalizing System.

 Some actual Goosebumps titles include: Piano Lessons Can be Murder, Why I’m Afraid of Bees, My Hairiest Adventure, The Cuckoo Clock of Doom, It Came from Beneath the Sink (should be a PSA about household poisons), Bad Hare Day, The Blob that Ate Everyone, I Live in Your Basement, Escape from the Carnival of Horrors, Beware of the Purple Peanut Butter, Secret Agent Grandma, Trapped in the Circus of Fear, Little Shop of Hamsters.
 And finally, my favorite, because it sounds legitimately, existentially horrifying: Alone in Snakebite Canyon.